atlassian/data-center-helm-charts/docs/docs/installation/INSTALLATION.md

 Using the `values.yaml` file obtained in [step 2](#2-obtain-valuesyaml), configure the `shared-home` that was provisioned as part of the [Prerequisites](PREREQUISITES.md).
 See [shared home example](../examples/storage/aws/SHARED_STORAGE.md).

+If you are [migrating an existing Data Center product to Kubernetes](MIGRATION.md), use the values of your product's shared home.

 ```yaml
 volumes:
   sharedHome: